-- Maintaining statistics and records; - Issuing guidelines to reporting entities;

-• Providing advice to the Minister of Finance on matters relating to ML or TF that affect public policy or national security;

-• Conducting of research into trends and developments to improve ways of detecting, preventing and deterring money laundering and terrorist financing;

-• Creating training requirements and providing training for reporting entities on identification, record keeping and reporting obligations under AMLCFT Act;

-• Conducting investigations into money laundering, proceeds of crime and terrorist financing (for official purposes only); and

-• Extending legal assistance to foreign jurisdiction with respect to production orders, property tracking, monitoring, forfeiture or confiscation orders.
+- Maintaining statistics and records; - Issuing guidelines to reporting entities; - Providing advice to the Minister of Finance on matters relating to ML or TF or PF that affect public policy or national security; - Conducting of research into trends and developments to improve ways of detecting, preventing and deterring money laundering and terrorist financing; - Creating training requirements and providing training for reporting entities on identification, record keeping and reporting obligations under AMLCFT Act; - Conducting intelligence with regard to money laundering, proliferation financing, proceeds of crime and terrorist financing (for official purposes only); and - Extending legal assistance to foreign jurisdiction with respect to production orders, property tracking, monitoring, forfeiture or confiscation orders.

-Where an accountant is uncertain about how to treat an unusual or suspicious transaction, the accountant is strongly urged to speak directly to the FIU for preliminary guidance and then make a report as appropriate.
+Where an attorney-at-law is uncertain about how to treat an unusual or suspicious transaction, the attorney-at-law is strongly urged to speak directly to the FIU for preliminary guidance and then make a report as appropriate.

-Suspicious Transaction Forms and Terrorist Property Reporting Forms may be accessed on the FIU's website: https://fiu.gov.gv/essential-forms/
+Suspicious Transaction Forms and Terrorist Property Reporting Forms may be accessed on the FIU's website: https://fiu.gov.gy/essential-forms/